 - Clomid – while it’s used to increase the chances of ovulation, it can also dry up cervical fluid, actually making it harder to become pregnant, especially after a few cycles.

-- Avoid over indulging in acidic foods.
+- Avoid overindulging in acidic foods.
 In our western diet, our body’s have become quite acidic and this bodily PH actually affects the sperm.
-When a womans vagina and mucous becomes too acidic, it can actually attack the sperm instead of feeding it.
-High acidic foods include coffee, pop or soda(depending on what part of the country you live in!), beer, artificial sweeteners, sugar (both white and brown), and white breads and pastas.
-Other acidic foods actually include eggs, yogurt, and even whole wheat breads.
+When a woman’s vagina and mucus becomes too acidic, it can actually attack the sperm instead of feeding it.
+High acidic foods include coffee, pop or soda(depending on what part of the country you live in!), beer, artificial sweeteners, sugar (both white and brown), and white bread and pasta.
+Other acidic foods actually include eggs, yogurt, and even whole wheat bread.
 While these last 3 are truly healthy foods, it’s recommended to make sure you are eating a well-rounded diet including many different types of fruits and vegetables to help your body balance its own PH to a neutral state.

 To Increase the Quality of the Cervical Fluid

 Since healthy cervical fluid helps to feed the sperm until it meets up with the egg for fertilization, we want to make sure we’re doing what we can to increase the quality of the mucous itself.